mdqinc/SDL_GameControllerDB/README.md

 ##SDL_GameControllerDB

-A community source database of game controller bindings to be used with SDL2 Game Controller functionality.
+A community source database of game controller mappings to be used with SDL2 Game Controller functionality.

 ####Usage: